This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “PBX Funicular Intaglio Zone”

-The session for this album was the first one recorded with intention to be released since he started working on his electronic music projects in 2007.
+The sessions for this album was the first ones recorded with intention to be released since he started working on his electronic music projects in 2007.

 OUTSIDES